OttawaESS/client-ess-site/src/pages/events/competitions.md

         - header: When is uOEC?
           content: >-
-            The Competition will take place on Sunday, November 10th, 10am to 6pm.
+            The Competition will take place on November 16-17.
 Sign-in, competition briefing, and build/ design phases will occur in the morning and afternoon, while presentations and the closing award ceremony will happen in the evening.
 Food will be provided throughout the day.
 A detailed schedule will be released to registrants.

         - header: Where will uOEC be held?
           content: >-
             The competition will be held on the beautiful campus of the University of Ottawa, specific rooms will be released with the schedule.
+The Ontario Engineering Competition (OEC) will be at McMaster University and the Canadian Engineering Competition (CEC) will be held at Dalhousie University.

         - header: How do I register?
           content: >-